tlevine/mincemeatpy/README.md

 print results
 ```

+You need to start the server before the clients.
 Execute this script on the server:

 ```bash
 python example.py